“Blood Clots and Black Holes”

 Jules managed to get out a request that some clothes be brought over for himself and Rory from the Alfheim Room 808, and that someone inform Master-Savant Winter that he would be late to work today, before he pitched headfirst into a dreamless sleep.

 As Jules approached, she looked up at him over her glasses with hard, pale eyes.
 “Grand Philosopher.”
-She clamped her book shut with one broad hand and checked the pocket watch on her breast.
+She clamped her book shut with one broad hand, checked the pocket watch on her breast.
 “You’re two minutes late.”

 Jules blanched.
 “Apologies, Grand Archivist.
 I’m usually very punctual.
 I got a little turned around finding my way here.”